-Even more than I used to have, what a respect I have for the retail business at this moment.
-The situation asks a lot of their flexibility.
-Luckily, most of the retail companies already had an e-commerce platform and they were able to make a swift shift.
-But there will be a time that consumers are coming back to the physical stores to enjoy the unique experience, and hopefully this is sooner than later.
-But now people are used to the digital journeys, how can you merge the best of the two worlds in your approach of the customers?
-With the main goal: strengthen the customer relationship and gain loyal customers?
+Lately, I have gained even more respect for the retail business.
+The level of flexibility required in the current situation is unprecedented.
+Luckily, most retailers already had an e-commerce platform and were able to make a quick shift.
+However, there will be a time consumers come back to the physical store to enjoy the unique experience it offers, and hopefully this is sooner rather than later.
+Yet, now that people are used to digital journeys, how can you merge the best of the two worlds in your approach towards your customers?

-To ensure the sustainability of retail, the perfect fusion of the digital and offline channels is essential.
-To make sure you can profit optimally from your physical store, as soon as it may open again, you need to deep dive into merging the customer experience of all channels.
+To protect the sustainable future of retail, the fusion of the digital and offline channels is essential.
+In orrder to maximize profits from your physical store, as soon as it may open again, you need to deep dive into making the customer experience consistent across all channels.

 One single platform

-Innovative solutions ensure that the digital and offline customers journey is being merged more and more.
-Within this development, ‘digital’ is getting a wider meaning.
+Innovative solutions make sure that the digital and offline customers journey are being merged more and more.
+Within this process, ‘digital’ is getting a wider meaning.
 Namely: serving customers through digital channels via interactive apps, instore tools, video platform and more.
 In this way, the customer can be supported in the way and moment that it fits him or her best.

-Technological developments already ensured a greater share of digital sales before and the pandemic has only strengthened this.
-Before the Covid-19 pandemic, we already saw that within the digital and offline customer journeys the amount of touch points was increasing.
-The consumer collects more information like squirrels collect their nuts for the winter, and based on this they make decision on purchases.
-The order takes place when the customer wants to do it and even the delivery is often planned based on personal wishes.
+The share of sales that originate digitally has been on a steady rise over the last decade, and the pandemic has only strengthened this effect.
+Before Covid, we already saw that within digital and offline customer journeys, the amount of touch points was increasing.
+The modern consumer spends more time in the information collection process, and take more time before they decide to purchase.
+The order takes place at the customer’s convenience even the delivery is often planned based on personal wishes.

-“When you make smart use of the possibilities of digitization, you can significantly reduce entrepreneurial risks.”
+“When you make smart use of the possibilities of digitization, you can significantly reduce your entrepreneurial risk”

 Decrease of entrepreneurial risks

-When you use the possibilities of digitization smartly, you might need less stock in your stores.
-This decreases the entrepreneurial risks, what is absolutely welcome in these times.
-With the help of machine learning, you can predict your customer behavior in a more efficient way.
-Besides that, products can be ordered at that moment digitally on the spot via the instore app and be delivered that same day.
-This makes a company more scalable, in which you can still deliver personal service.
-Stores become more showrooms than storages of stock.
-A decreased risk for you as retailer, no hazzle for the shopper.
+When you make full use the possibilities of digitization, you might require less stock in your stores.
+This decreases the entrepreneurial risks, which is a pleasant bonus during these stressful times.
+With the help of machine learning, you can predict your customer behavior more efficiently.
+Besides that, products can be ordered digitally on the spot via the instore app and be delivered that same day.
+This makes your company more scalable, whilst maintaining the possibility to still deliver personalized service.
+Stores become more like showrooms and less like stockwarehouses this way.

 What can you do?

-An excellent example of where the best of the digital and offline worlds merge, is within clienteling.
-With clienteling technology, you can connect offline and online customer data, like purchase history, behavioral and preference details.
-With this, you make use of the following opportunities:
+An excellent example of where the best of the digital and offline worlds merge, is clienteling.
+With clienteling technology, you can connect offline and online customer data, like purchase history, search behaviour and details of product preferences.
+It also provides you with the following opportunities:

-- In store directly insights into the stock and possibility to order digitally, on the spot.
+- Instore employees gain direct insights into the stock on their mobile devices and are able to digitally order products on the spot.

-- Personalized insights into both order history as the right sizes, wishes and preferences of the customer.
+- Personalized insights into past online and offline behaviour of the customer.

-In the long run, we see that more and more companies are working from one single, digital platform including all channels and customer touch points.
+We foresee a future where more and more companies are working from one single digital platform that included all channels and customer touchpoints.
 As less different systems are used for different purposes, you can create a more seamless experience in serving these customers.
 This means that the digital and offline customer journeys will eventually merge seamlessly.

 The unique, physical experience of shopping will never disappear.
 Consumers do have the need for the feeling that shopping gives them.
 Customers want to be able to touch, feel and try certain products.
-That offline experience is difficult to realize within an e-commerce environment.
-Bring you are able to bring the digital ease to the offline world.
+That offline experience is difficult to replicate within an e-commerce environment.
+However, you can bring the ease of digital shopping to the offline world.

 The instore experience will therefore digitalize more and more over time.
-Think about the ease of checking out and paying (see the Amazon Go stores as example), and the complete unburdening of the customer.
+Think about checkouts, where you are now able to pay with using your phone almost everywhere.
 Instore apps will be playing a much bigger role from now on, in which all up-to-data data is provided.
 Within the digitization of the customer journey, the best of both worlds is leading to a completely new world, with the focus on loyal customers.

 Interested in the way we can unburden you in digitizing the complete customer journey?
 Contact us for an open inspiration and discovery meeting.